-Juice: A Theater Cantata (1969)
+Juice: A Theatre Cantata in Three Installments (1969)

 “Even after forty-five years, Juice feels remarkable not just for its ethereal beauty but for how profoundly it reconfigured the audience-performer relationship within a specific architectural setting.
 Along with her unique extended vocal technique, these elements became integral to Monk’s groundbreaking practice that blends music, dance, film, and theater.”

--Nat Trotman for Guggenheim.org, 2014
+-Nat Trotman, Guggenheim.org, 2014